Taliban insists it will not shelter al-Qaeda in Afghanistan this time around

 In response to a question about the prospect of the Taliban protecting al-Qaeda fighters, including from neighboring Pakistan, Naeem said: “How many times have I said that we will not allow anyone to use the lands of Afghanistan against the security of other nations? … Anyone, anyone, anyone from any country.”

-At a news conference Tuesday, the Taliban spokesman said this was not the same Taliban that governed the country from 1996 until the 2001 U.S. intervention.
-Still, the group made many of the same professions of moderation when it came to power in 1996.
+At a news conference Tuesday, the Taliban spokesman said this was not the same Taliban that governed the country from 1996 until 2001.
+The group made many of the same professions of moderation when it came to power in 1996.